Effective Types Of Discipline: Positive Strategies and Techniques to Guide Your Child

 • Preparation: Discuss expectations before entering new situations

-• Skill building: Teach your child coping strategies during calm moments
+• Skill building: Teach your kid coping strategies during calm moments

 Practical applications: